 What is StarFire™?

 StarFire is the World's first commercial Global Satellite Based Augmentation System (GSBAS).
-StarFire uses a global tracking network of approximately 60 reference stations and software originally developed by NASA's Jet Propulsion Laboratory to calculate very precise and accurate real-time orbits and clocks for all the GPS satellites.
-These are transmitted via Geo-Stationary communication satellites to StarFire receivers who use the corrections with NavCom's geodetic quality L1/L2 engine measurements and proprietary StarFire positioning algorithm.
-Real-time positioning accuracy is typically a decimeter horizontally and two decimeters vertical.
-Performance may be better depending upon the local conditions.
+StarFire uses a global tracking network of approximately 60 reference stations and software developed by NavCom to calculate very precise and accurate real-time orbits and clocks for all the GPS and GLONASS satellites.
+These are transmitted via Geo-Stationary communication satellites to StarFire receivers who use the corrections with NavCom's geodetic quality multi-frequency engine measurements and proprietary StarFire positioning algorithm.
+Real-time positioning accuracy is typically a sub-decimeter horizontally and sub-two decimeters vertical.
+Performance may be better depending upon the local conditions and convergence period.

 Why is WAAS and EGNOS performance much better with NavCom receivers than other receivers?